 Proxy Hunting & Fishing

-Alaska residents who are blind, 65 years of age or older, or who are physically disabled may be eligible to have another Alaska resident hunt or fish for them.
-To acquire a proxy hunting and fishing authorization please have your physician complete a physician's affidavit (PDF 284 kB) attesting that you are at least 70% physically disabled and bring that form to your local Fish and Game office.
+Alaska residents who are blind, 65 years of age or older, are physically disabled, or who are developmentally disabled may be eligible to have another Alaska resident hunt or fish for them.
+To acquire a proxy hunting and fishing authorization please have your physician complete a physician's affidavit (physically disabled, developmentally disabled), and bring that form to your local Fish and Game office.
 Fish and Game staff will issue the proxy authorization and discuss any restrictions to proxy hunting or fishing in your area.

 You can find more information about Proxy Fishing or Proxy Hunting.
 We encourage you to contact your local Fish and Game office for the proxy hunting or fishing authorization form and current restrictions to proxy hunting or fishing.